How to Create a Simple Brand Style Guide for Your Small Business

 This includes:

-If you are not clear about your brand direction, my brand clarity workbook will help you get clarity on your brand.
+If you’re not sure about your brand direction yet, my brand clarity workbook can help you gain clarity before you dive into design.

-Include 4 key visual elements to your brand style guide
+Include these 4 key elements in your brand style guide:

 1. Logo